 More Meringue Cookies

-These festive 4th of July Meringue Cookies are so fun and easy to make!
+- These festive 4th of July Meringue Cookies are so fun and easy to make!
 You’ll love the bright colors, perfect for any patriotic holiday!

-One of my favorite flavor combinations ever: Chocolate Mint Meringue cookies are so easy to make, and so versatile too!
+- One of my favorite flavor combinations ever: Chocolate Mint Meringue cookies are so easy to make, and so versatile too!

-Melt in your mouth Pumpkin Spice Meringue Cookies are the perfect fall treat!
+- Melt in your mouth Pumpkin Spice Meringue Cookies are the perfect fall treat!
 Plus I’ve got some tips and tricks for meringue success!
 And, a sweet giveaway at the end of the post!

-Delicious meringue roses make a perfect treat for gift giving, Mother’s Day or Teacher appreciation.
+- Delicious meringue roses make a perfect treat for gift giving, Mother’s Day or Teacher appreciation.
 Use gelatin for fun flavors!

-- 4 egg whites, room temperature
+- 4 large egg whites room temperature

-- 1 Tbsp white vinegar
+- 1 Tablespoon white vinegar

 - 1 cup granulated sugar

-- 3 Tbsp strawberry JELL-O gelatin powder
+- 3 Tablespoons strawberry JELL-O gelatin powder

 - Preheat oven to 200°F. Line two baking sheets with parchment paper.
 Set aside.